fbonetti/elm-phoenix-socket/README.md

 Pull requests and issues are greatly appreciated!
 If you think there's a better way to implement this library, I'd love to hear your feedback.
 I basically tried to model this library after the official javascript one, but that may not be the best approach.

-## To do:

-- If a channel errors out, automatically reconnect with an exponential backoff strategy
-- Write tests